Who was the Real Saint Nicholas? - American Minute with Bill Federer

 This was the origin of secret gift-giving, midnight visits, and hanging stockings by the fireplace on the anniversary of Saint Nicholas' death, which was December 6, 343 A.D.

-Mark Twain wrote in Innocents Abroad, 1869, of visiting the Church of the Nativity:
+Mark Twain wrote of his visit to the Holy Land in Innocents Abroad, 1869, describing the Church of the Nativity:

 "This spot where the very first 'Merry Christmas' was uttered in all the world, and from whence the friend of my childhood, Santa Claus, departed on his first journey, to gladden and continue to gladden roaring firesides on wintry mornings in many a distant land forever and forever."